-Year Books CHFS will reimburse up to sixty dollars (\$60) for year books for children placed in a initial six (6) month placement period per child.
+CHFS will reimburse up to seventy dollars (\$70) for life book start-up expenses for the initial six (6) month placement period per child.
 Ongoing expense allotment is up to twenty-five dollars (\$25) every six (6) months per child for maintenance of the life book after the initial start up costs.
 Regional Billing staff should verify a child's lifebook expense balance prior to making these purchases.
 Reimbursement is made to the PCC/PCP that can then reimburse its foster home.
 No prior approval.
 Receipts are required.